-But the composer is the one member of the team you can’t meet in film school.
-How do you find the right composer?
-When should you have music?
+But before you get matched with a composer, there are some questions that need answering: When should you have music in your film?
 What role does the music serve?
-And most importantly, how can you properly relay all of this to your composer?
+And most importantly, how can you properly relay your ideas to your composer?

 Phil has contributed to over sixty indie and big-budget films as a composer, conductor, and performer.
 He is Music Director of the Los Angeles Live Score Film Festival which pairs filmmakers and composers together to produce completed films featured in concert.

 Using multi-media examples, he will decode the film-music environment and cover production processes and tips that few film programs ever discuss.
 The workshop will include:

 - Which roles music can serve and how

 - When to have music in your film

 - Knowing what type of music your film needs